cap-js/docs/guides/databases-postgres.md

 <div markdown="1" class="impl java">

-To run CAP Java on PostgreSQL, add a Maven dependency to the PostgreSQL JDBC driver:
+To run CAP Java on PostgreSQL, add a Maven dependency to the PostgreSQL JDBC driver in `srv/pom.xml`:

 ```xml
 <dependency>